Compare TestMasters and Blueprint with our review of the two courses below.

 In comparison to Blueprint, Testmaster’s coursework seems simple but there’s a certain charm to a simplistic approach.

 Testmaster’s teaching method was developed by Robin Singh, who is famous for his perfect LSAT scores.
 You get to learn how to ace the LSAT from the master himself.
-This prep courses focuses on teaching you powerful tips for taking the LSAT test.
+This prep course focuses on teaching you powerful tips for taking the test.
 In fact, the course seamlessly merges learning the subject matter and then incorporating that into the test itself.